 If you have unhealed inner injuries, you could be unknowingly attracting men with narcissistic personality traits.

 Here are 8 deep relationship questions to ask yourself if you keep falling in love with controlling, manipulative men who have narcissistic personality traits:

 1. Do you believe someone else will heal your wounds?

 Perhaps you continually look for a partner to cling to and depend on to heal those painful wounds.
 What you need to understand, though, is that other people cannot heal your pain.
 Other people do not have the resources to fix another human being.
 The only person who can heal you is you.

 You’ve been searching your whole life for someone to heal your wounds and the toxic guys you’ve been dating have been searching their whole lives for someone who needs precisely that.
 They fed your insecurities with all of that false charm and fake love, while you believed they could bandage your sores.

 2. Do you believe you can change someone, and that they, in turn, can change you?

 The more you try to force people to become what you want them to be, the more control you hand over to them.
-You lose our own power.
+You lose your own power.
 You give them responsibility for your wellness.
-And in return you lose your dignity, self-respect and mental health.
+And in return, you lose your dignity, self-respect, and mental health.